MicroStrategy/embedding-sdk-docs/docs/support-for-different-authentication-environments/multiple-modes.md

       :::tip

-      You can obtain the project ID and dossier ID by running the dossier in MicroStrategy Library and copying the URL.
+      You can obtain the project ID and dashboard ID by running the dashboard in MicroStrategy Library and copying the URL.

       :::

 1. Once you have configured the code, save your HTML file and open it in a browser.
-The embedded dossier is seamlessly displayed in the browser.
+The embedded dashboard is seamlessly displayed in the browser.

 :::tip

-If the dossier does not render on the page, you can use the browser developer tools to review any exceptions or errors being thrown.
+If the dashboard does not render on the page, you can use the browser developer tools to review any exceptions or errors being thrown.
 When you make an XHR request for `POST /auth/login`, you only need to wait until the response headers are returned.
 The expected status code will be 204 (Success no content).
 Review [the documentation on `XMLHTTPRequest.readyState`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/readyState) to understand what is necessary to obtain the request header.

 :::